Former Central African presidents sign peace deal in Kenya

 One person died and a dozen people were wounded when hundreds of protesters clashed with U.N. peacekeepers in Central African Republic last week, highlighting how violence simmers despite the deal and the deployment of thousands of U.N. troops.

-There is wrangling in Bangui over what form the locally organised peace forum will take.
+There is wrangling in Bangui over what form the locally organized peace forum will take.